Google Pixel 8a vs Motorola razr (2023)

 Who should buy each?

-Choose the Motorola razr (2023) if: you want a unique foldable design, need a large screen for multitasking, or prefer a more affordable option with a premium feel.
+Choose the Motorola razr (2023) if: you want a unique foldable design, prefer a larger screen for media consumption, or need quick access to notifications.
 (6.9" display, 144 Hz refresh)

 Conclusion